wjw465150/GeodeUserGuide/Geode_6(Developing with Apache Geode).md

 - **HA failover:** If your client pool is configured with redundancy and a secondary server is available at the time the primary fails, the failover is invisible to the client.
 The secondary server resumes queueing activities as soon as the primary loss is detected.
 The secondary might resend a few events, which are discarded automatically by the client message tracking activities.

-  **Note:** There is a very small potential for message loss during HA server failover.
+  **注意:** There is a very small potential for message loss during HA server failover.
 The risk is not present for failover to secondaries that have fully initialized their subscription queue data.
 The risk is extremely low in healthy systems that use at least two secondary servers.
 The risk is higher in unstable systems where servers often fail and where secondaries do not have time to initialize their subscription queue data before becoming primaries.
 To minimize the risk, the failover logic chooses the longest-lived secondary as the new primary.

-  **Note:** Redundancy management is handled by the client, so when a durable client is disconnected from the server, client event redundancy is not maintained.
+  **注意:** Redundancy management is handled by the client, so when a durable client is disconnected from the server, client event redundancy is not maintained.
 Even if the servers fail one at a time, so that running clients have time to fail over and pick new secondary servers, an offline durable client cannot fail over.
 As a result, the client loses its queued messages.